Periodontal Disease and Inflammation

 Use mouthwash daily

-Brush your tongue gently twice a week.
-Drink at least 64 oz water daily.
+Brush your tongue gently twice a week and drink at least 64 oz water daily

 Importance of scheduling Periodontal maintenance appointments

-Working together with a dental professional you can keep the periodontal disease in its Inactive, Remission State.
+Working together with a dental professional you can keep the periodontal disease in remission and in an inactive state.

 Smoking or vaping tobacco can significantly increase overall systemic inflammation and the risk of developing periodontal disease.